openssl/openssl/.github/ISSUE_TEMPLATE/question.md

     using and whether it is system provided or you built it yourself.
     In the latter case, please also send us your build configuration.
     With OpenSSL before 1.1.1, the configuration output comes from the configuration command.
-With OpenSSL 1.1.1 and on, it's the output of `perl configdata.pm --dump`
+With OpenSSL 1.1.1 and on, you can obtain the information by running the command `perl configdata.pm --dump` in the root directory of the source tree.

 Please remember to put ``` lines before and after any commands plus output and code, like this: